 Pedro Swann Sr., a baseball and football standout for the Hornets was named Delaware State's Male Athlete-of-the-Year- in 1970.
 Swann was tops in the CIAA and among National Division II leaders in average, batting .471 in the Hornets' Conference Championship season of 1970.
 The same year, Burris was the number one receiver and punter for the Hornets football squad.

-Page 2 of 2 - Paul Newman, a standout on the hardwood, ranks fifth all-time in DSU's Men's Basketball History with 1,485 points.
+Paul Newman, a standout on the hardwood, ranks fifth all-time in DSU's Men's Basketball History with 1,485 points.
 Newman averaged 17 points-per-game and helped lead DSU to their first MEAC Tournament Championship Game appearance in 1991.